microsoft/Accera/docs/Tutorials/Hello_MatMul.md

 ### Optimized MatMul algorithm

 The above example illustrates a naive algorithm.
-To see what a more optimized version of this algorithm looks like, see the [Optimized MatMul](./Optimized_MatMul.md) tutorial.
+To see what a more optimized version could like like, see the [Optimized MatMul](./Optimized_MatMul.md) tutorial.